A perfect trip… until it wasn’t

 They didn’t wake up with the sun.
 They woke up to gunshots.

-Without seeking it, without understanding how, four climbers had become trapped in the middle of an armed conflict.
+Without seeking it, four climbers had become trapped in the middle of a real armed conflict.

 There was no negotiation.
 There were no clear rules.
 Only uncertainty.